Mofarrell1967/task-tracker/README.md

 It can be installed with the following steps:

-•	Download the git repository
+*   Download the git repository
-•	Sign up/login to Heroku.com
+*   Sign up/login to Heroku.com
-•	From the dashboard click Create New App
+*   From the dashboard click Create New App
-•	Enter a unique name and your region and click Create
+*   Enter a unique name and your region and click Create
-•	From your command line, enter heroku to ensure heroku is installed (if not installed this can be done with sudo snap install --classic heroku)
+*   From your command line, enter heroku to ensure heroku is installed (if not installed this can be done with sudo snap install --classic heroku)
-•	heroku login
+*   Log in to heroku using 'heroku login' at the command line
-•	Enter your credentials for heroku.com
+*   Enter your credentials for heroku.com
-•	sudo pip3 install Flask
+*   sudo pip3 install Flask
-•	sudo pip3 install pymongo
+*   sudo pip3 install pymongo
-•	sudo pip3 freeze --local > requirements.txt
+*   sudo pip3 install dnspymongo
-•	echo web: python run.py > Procfile
+*   sudo pip3 freeze --local > requirements.txt
-•	git add .
+*   echo web: python run.py > Procfile
-•	git commit -m "initial commit"
+*   git add .
-•	git push -u heroku master
+*   git commit -m "initial commit"
-•	heroku ps:scale web=1
+*   git push -u heroku master
-•	Make sure to set debug to True.
+*   heroku ps:scale web=1
-•	From heroku.com app settings: set config vars to IP : 0.0.0.0, PORT : 5000 and MONGO_URI :mongodb://[username]:[password]@ds129914.mlab.com:29914/task-tracker,
+*   Make sure to set debug to True.
-    ensuring that you update the username and password accordingly.
+*   In heroku.com app settings: set config vars to IP : 0.0.0.0, PORT : 5000
-•	Click More > Restart all Dynos
+*   Click More > Restart all Dynos
-•	Application is live at https://your-app-name.herokuapp.com/
+*   Application is live at https://your-app-name.herokuapp.com/

 # CREDITS